Saturday, May 30, 2026

 The Takeaway

-If Gordon attempts to revive the exact same dispute by altering the wording or filing under a different name, the defense will immediately present the prior dismissal.
+If the plaintiffs in this case attempt to revive the exact same dispute by altering the wording, going after someone else, or filing under a different name, the defense will immediately present the prior dismissal.
 Under the doctrine of res judicata (claim preclusion), the judge will promptly throw the new case out because the matter has already received a final judgment.

 Furthermore, individuals who habitually file baseless, previously dismissed actions risk being designated as "vexatious litigants."
 Such a label legally restricts them from filing any future lawsuits without first obtaining explicit permission from a judge.